boris-kz/CogAlg/README.md

 The nearest experimentally successful method is recently introduced “capsules”.
 Some similarities to CogAlg:
-- capsules also output multi-variate vectors, “encapsulating” several properties, similar to my patterns,
+- Capsules also output multi-variate vectors, “encapsulating” several parameters, similar to my patterns,
-- these properties also include coordinates and dimensions, compared to compute differences and ratios,
+- These parameters also include coordinates and dimensions, compared to compute differences and ratios (proportions and orientation),
-- these distances and proportions are also compared to find “equivariance” or affine transformations,
+- These distances and proportions are also compared to find “equivariance” or affine transformations,
-- capsules also send direct feedback to lower layer (dynamic routing), vs. trans-hidden-layer backprop in ANN
+- Capsules also send feedback to lower layer (dynamic routing), vs. trans-hidden-layer backprop in ANN

+My main problems with CapsNet and alternative treatment in CogAlg:
+- Parameters are not consistently derived by incremental and recursive cross-comparisons, starting with pixels.
+- Capsules of all layers have the same parameters, while I think their number should be incremental with elevation, each level adding new derivatives per input parameter.
+- Main parameters are probability and pose variables.
+My patterns have match instead of probability and miss that includes spatial distance, which is converted into pose variables by cross-comparison.
+Equivariance is my match among misses: differences and distances.

+- Number of layers is fixed, while I think it should be incremental with experience.
+Hierarchy should be a dynamic pipeline: pattern is displaced from a current level by a miss to new input, then forwarded to existing or newly formed higher level.
+Thus, both hierarchy of patterns per system, and sub-hierarchy of variables per pattern, will expand with experience.
+The derivatives are summed within pattern, then evaluated for extending intra-pattern search and feedback.

-But measure of similarity in CapsNet (“agreement” in dynamic routing) is still an unprincipled dot product.
-Product vastly exaggerates similarity, leading to exploding or vanishing gradients.
+- Measure of similarity in CapsNet, and “agreement” in dynamic routing, is still an unprincipled dot product.
+Product vastly exaggerates similarity.
 It's a superset of comparands magnitude, but similarity is conceptually a common subset, which would be a minimum for single-variable comparands.
 Exaggeration adds resistance to noise, but at the cost of drastically impaired precision.
 The distinction between signal and noise is case-specific and should be learned from the input, not built into algorithm.

-Dot product is currently dominant similarity measure, but it has no theoretical justification.
+Dot product is a currently dominant similarity measure, but it has no theoretical justification.
 I think one of the reasons this exaggerated similarity is so subjectively effective is a winner-take-all bias of most recognition tests: a single central object on a background.
 This might be related to “singular” focus in biological perception: it evolved to guide a single body in the environment.
 Which is amplified by dominant focus on interpersonal and hunter-prey interactions in humans: these are mostly one-to-one.
 But it’s still wrong as general principle.

-Some other basic differences between CapsNet and my model:
-- Parameters are not derived consistently by incremental and recursive cross-comparisons, starting with pixels.
-- Capsules of all layers have the same parameters, while I think the number of parameters should be incremental with elevation, each level should add new derivatives per input parameter.
-- Main parameters are probability and pose variables.
-My patterns have match instead of probability and miss that includes spatial distance, which is converted into pose variables by cross-comparison.
-In my terms, Hinton’s equivariance is a match between misses (differences and distances).

-- Number of layers is fixed, while I think it should be incremental with experience.
-Hierarchy should be a dynamic pipeline: pattern is displaced from a current level by a miss to new input, then forwarded to existing or newly formed higher level.
-Patterns include selected lower-level parameters and their derivatives.
-Thus, both hierarchy of patterns per system, and sub-hierarchy of variables per pattern, will expand with experience.
-The derivatives are summed within pattern, then evaluated for extending intra-pattern search and feedback.

-### Comparison to conventional clustering

-My approach is a form of hierarchical clustering, but match in conventional clustering is inverted distance: a misleading term for difference.
-This is the opposite of multiplication between comparands, which computes similarity (match) but no coincident difference (miss).
-I believe both should be computed because each has independent predictive value: match is a common subset, distinct from and complementary to the difference.

-This distinction is not apparent in modalities where signal carrier is “light” and reflected, such as visual input.
-There, magnitude (brightness) of input parameter or its match (compression of input magnitude) has low correlation with predictive value.
-This is true for most raw information sources, but match is a key higher-order parameter.
-That is, match of parameters that do represent predictive value (such as inverted distance), should be a criterion / metrics for higher-level clustering of patterns that contain / encapsulate them.

-Again, main feature of my approach is incrementally deep hierarchical syntax (encapsulated parameters) of my patterns.
-Which means that metrics will change with elevation: criterion of higher-level clustering will be derived from comparison of lower-level parameters between their patterns.
-I can’t find an analogue to this evolving hierarchical nature of both elements and metrics in any other clustering technique.
+My approach is a form of nearest-neighbour hierarchical clustering, but main feature is incrementally deep syntax (encapsulated parameters) per pattern.
+Which means that clustering metrics will change with elevation: criterion of higher-level clustering will be derived from comparison of lower-level parameters.
+I can’t find any other clustering technique with such evolving hierarchical nature of both elements and metrics.